 Tips to Make the Perfect Spritz

 Make champagne ice cubes.
-You heard me.
+Oh yeah.
+We went there.
 Simply fill an ice cube tray with champagne or prosecco and freeze.
 Aperol Spritzes are often consumed on hot summer nights, which means you’re going to get a lot of melting action and the last thing you want is a watered down drink.
 With champagne ice cubes, no extra water will be added–just booze. 🙂

 Go light on the soda water.
 When you order an Aperol Spritz at a bar and you see the bartender pouring a heavy amount of soda water in, I can guarantee it’s not going to be a good one.
 The true way to do it, is just a splash of soda water, which is enough to water down the strong taste of Aperol without diluting your drink.